learn-co-curriculum/your-integrated-development-environment/README.md

 ![IDEFileBrowser](https://s3.amazonaws.com/learn-verified/ILE-BrowserFile.png)

 The left side of your IDE application houses a simple file browser.
 It works just like a file browser on any computer: you can navigate a tree of folders and files to find the file you're looking for.
 Opening a file will open its contents in the text editor on the right.
-This is often the most convenient to see the structure of a file tree and find a file quickly.
+This is often the most convenient way to see the structure of a file tree and find a file quickly.

-Reminder: the files you can see and access here are those that exist on the server you're connected to with the Learn IDE, not those on your local computer.
+Reminder: the files you can see and access here are those that exist on the server you're connected to via the Learn IDE, not those on your local computer.

 ### IDE Text Editor